Join

 Left Semi Join

-A left semi join returns rows that have matching values in both tables, but does not include the merged data from both tables.
-The results include only the data from the left table.
+A left semi join returns rows that have matching values in both inputs, but does not include the merged data from both inputs.
+The results include only the data from the left input.

-When the Join processor performs a left semi join on the sample data using customer_id as the join column, the processor produces the following output:
+When the Join processor performs a left semi join on the sample data using Columns to Join On as the join condition and customer_id for both join columns, the processor produces the following output:

 t1_customer_id customer_name